 - Residential Sessions – Two separate 120 hour sessions take place over 2 ½ weeks during the first summer and second summer.
 Locations vary from year to year.
 To see currently scheduled residential locations, click here.
 If there’s a location you would like to see offered, please let us know.

-- Practicum Requirement – 9 month internship , student teaching for a full in a Montessori Secondary classroom
+- Practicum Requirement – 9 month internship , adult learner teaching for a full school year in a Montessori Secondary classroom

-Secondary certificate students will complete all three phases of the CGMS teacher education program:
+Secondary certificate adult learners will complete all three phases of the CGMS teacher education program:

-Distance Learning Phase – New cohorts (groups) of students begin several times a year.
-Students follow a specific schedule of course curriculum working with fellow students and Instructional Guides on a weekly basis.
-Students should plan an eight – ten hour week, which can be scheduled at their own convenience, to view course video lectures and presentations, complete a variety of assignments, and participate in course discussions.
-Once a week students participate in a one hour scheduled chat session.
-During this phase students will need access to a Montessori Secondary classroom to complete assignments involving observation, adolescent study, curriculum and instruction, and the 9 month practicum/internship.
+- Distance Learning Phase – New cohorts (groups) of adult learners begin several times a year.
+Adult learners follow a specific schedule of course curriculum working with fellow adult learners and Instructional Guides on a weekly basis.
+Adult learners should plan an eight – ten hour week, which can be scheduled at their own convenience, to view course video lectures and presentations, complete a variety of assignments, and participate in course discussions.
+Once a week adult learners participate in a one hour scheduled chat session.
+During this phase adult learners will need access to a Montessori Secondary classroom to complete assignments involving observation, adolescent study, curriculum and instruction, and the 9 month practicum/internship.

-The Practicum Phase – Students are required to complete a 9 month full day – full school year practicum/ internship in an approved Montessori Secondary classroom.
-This student- teaching phase may take place in a Montessori Lower Secondary (typically 12-15- year-olds) or an Upper Secondary classroom (typically 15-18- year-olds).
+The Practicum Phase –Adult learners are required to complete a 9 month full day – full school year practicum/ internship in an approved Montessori Secondary classroom.
+This adult learner- teaching phase may take place in a Montessori Lower Secondary (typically 12-15- year-olds) or an Upper Secondary classroom (typically 15-18- year-olds).
 Exceptions may be made for an alternative age grouping, at the discretion of the Director of Education, but a minimum of a 2-year grouping within these ranges is required.
 Classrooms must be well equipped with the Montessori secondary curriculum materials for the level served and Montessori best practices must be followed.

 The ideal practicum experience takes place in a classroom with a certified and experienced Montessori Secondary Guide.
-In this situation the student serves as an assistant-intern working under the guidance of the Supervising Teacher.
-This enables the student to observe and learn from the mentor teacher while increasingly developing knowledge and skill in all areas of the curriculum and in the duties of a lead Montessori Guide.
+In this situation the adult learner serves as an assistant-intern working under the guidance of the Supervising Teacher.
+This enables the adult learner to observe and learn from the mentor teacher while increasingly developing knowledge and skill in all areas of the curriculum and in the duties of a lead Montessori Guide.

-In some circumstances students may need to complete a Self-Directed Internship.
-This occurs when a qualified Supervising Teacher is unavailable to work directly with the student as the lead teacher in the practicum classroom on a daily basis.
-Under these circumstances the student serves as the lead teacher in the classroom while in training.
+In some circumstances adult learners may need to complete a Self-Directed Internship.
+This occurs when a qualified Supervising Teacher is unavailable to work directly with the adult learner as the lead teacher in the practicum classroom on a daily basis.
+Under these circumstances the adult learner serves as the lead teacher in the classroom while in training.
 A Self-Directed Internship must be approved by the CGMS Director of Education or Secondary Coordinator.
-A Self- Directed Support Plan must be submitted to assure that the student has the additional guidance needed for success.
+A Self- Directed Support Plan must be submitted to assure that the adult learner has the additional guidance needed for success.
 All self-directed interns are assessed a fee of a minimum of $600 to cover the expense of this additional support and additional evaluations that are required by the accrediting agency.